Rei I: Cultural references, style and themes

 Rei's apartment with blood stains and pill bottles has been compared with the Satyam, scientific laboratories of Aum Shinrikyō, and the works of artist Damien Hirst.

 "Rei I" makes reference to scientific and biological concepts.
 During the incident where Eva-00 malfunctioned, for example, the Nerv use a special bakelite to block the Eva units, named after the homonymous phenol formaldehyde resin.
-In the following scenes, Dr. Ritsuko talks about the Angels similarity with humans; she analyzes the body of the fourth Angel, Shamshel, and its wave spectrum, finding it similar to the human gene.
-The words "pattern: blue" appears on her computer screen, since Angel's matter has a wavelength corresponding to that of blue light.
-On another screen also appears a map of human DNA, with the letters A, C, G and T, corresponding to the nitrogenous bases — adenine, cytosine, guanine and thymine.
-According to Ritsuko, the two maps are 99.89% matched.
-The book Evangelion Glossary (エヴァンゲリオン用語事典, Evangerion Yougo Jiten) by Yahata Shoten noticed how the number is higher than the percentage of genetic similarity between humans and monkeys.
+In the following scenes, Dr. Ritsuko talks about the Angels' genetic similarity with humans; she analyzes the body of the fourth Angel, Shamshel, and its wave spectrum, finding it similar to the human gene.
+The words "pattern: blue" appear on her computer screen, since Angel's matter has a wavelength corresponding to that of blue light.
+On another screen also appears a map of human DNA, with the letters A, C, G, and T, corresponding to the nitrogenous bases — adenine, cytosine, guanine, and thymine.
+According to Ritsuko, although there are differences in constituent materials, the two maps have the same waveform pattern, and their signal arrangement and coordinates are 99.89% matched.
+The book Evangelion Glossary (エヴァンゲリオン用語事典, Evangerion Yougo Jiten) by Yahata Shoten noted how the number is higher than the percentage of genetic similarity between humans and monkeys.
+For academic Philip Brophy, this means Angels are more terrestrial than extraterrestrial and "more than mere Others".
+Japanese magazine Animage linked this resemblance to the traditional Christian angelic hierarchy in Thomas Aquinas Summa Theologica or De Coelesti Hierarchia by Pseudo-Dionysius the Areopagite, according to which angels occupy the lowest rank of the celestial hierarchy and are therefore the closest to humankind.

-Ritsuko observes that the composition of the Angels appears to have both wave and particle properties, just as light does; Neon Genesis Evangelion manga English edition editor Carl Gustav Horn noted that the photons through which the electromagnetic spectrum is expressed have similar features.
-Writers Kazuhiza Fujie and Martin Forster similarly likened Ritsuko's statement to the wave-particle duality of quantum materials.
-In the same scene, a "code 601" appears on the computer screen, indicating the improbability of analysis.
-The code is a tribute to a similar scene from The Andromeda Strain (1971), based on the novel of the same name by Michael Crichton.